Svetasv logo

 Alexander annexed the regions around Israel; but, with God's help, Judah retained a degree of autonomy, and the Judahites were allowed to live under their own Laws.

 Chapter 11 1 Open your doors, Lebanon, so that fire may devour your cedars!
 2 Wail, you juniper, for the cedar has fallen; the stately trees are ruined!
 Wail, oaks of Bashan; the dense forest has been cut down!
+3 Listen to the wail of the shepherds; their rich pastures are destroyed!
+Listen to the roar of the lions; the lush thicket of the Jordan is ruined!

-Alexander also attacked regions along the eastern side of the river Jordan (the Transjordan), when he took a detour south to the Dead Sea.
+On his way from Egypt to Persia, Alexander invaded ("Open your doors") Lebanon (north of Israel) and Bashan (north-east of Israel) and devastated their lands.
+Alexander also attacked and destroyed regions along the eastern side of the river Jordan (the Transjordan/Gilead), when he took a detour south to the Dead Sea.

 Conclusion

-With this chiastic reconstruction of the text, we show that the passage contains three interwoven prophetic passages.
+With this chiastic reconfiguration of the text, we show that the passage contains three interwoven prophetic passages.
 This prophecy makes detailed predictions regarding Alexander that match documented history.
 The defeat of Israel's hostile neighbours through Alexander in Period 1 appears to be a type of the defeat of Israel's enemies at the start of Christ's Millennial reign in Period 3.

+This prophecy makes several predictions about Christ's First Coming.
 The "king on a donkey" passage in Zech.
 9:9 is quoted in the New Testament as referring to Jesus' triumphal entry into Jerusalem, but the verse appears to be unrelated to the rest of chapter 9.
 With this chiastic reconfiguration we have placed this and other passages in the proper context for a more coherent interpretation.

 References